tarekzaibet/cloud-aws-gcp/aws/aws.md

     - Events : cloud watch events helps you respond to stats changes in your AWS ressources.
     - Logs : cloudwatch logs helps you to aggregate, monitor, and store logs.

 - Cloudwatch is for logging / monitoring where is cloud trail is for auditing.

+# CloudTrail :

+- for auditing purpose
+- by default cloudtrail event log are encrypted using Amazon S3 server-side encryption

 # AWS Command Line & EC2 :